authelia/authelia/docs/content/configuration/prologue/security-sensitive-values.md

    - Does not include the value in the environment which is slightly more secure.
 3. Using the native [Environment](../methods/environment.md) system which:
   - Loads the value from the environment variable itself
-  - Generally very easy to setup.
+  - Generally easy to set up.
   - Can't be used keys located within lists.
   - Does include the value in the environment which is slightly less secure.